 In order to see if you like the results, make each layer a contrasting color and then lay them on top of each other to see if you are happy with the results.

 The next step is to Make the project!
-If you keep the letters different colors, you will show 3 mats as you know.
-Keep them all one color and they will try to print on one mat.
+If you keep the letters different colors, when you click on Make It you will see the 3 colored mats.
+If you keep the color for each layer the same, they will try to print on one mat.
 I used 8.5 x 11 cardstock with the blade setting on more.
 That’s it!
 Watch it go!

 Be sure to save your project!
-Show my what you have created!
+Show me what you have created in the Facebook Group!

 Pin it for later: